networkimprov/mnm-hammer/README.md

 ### Status

+_25 May 2019_ -
+v0.4 is released.
+It has been tested on Windows 7 & MacOS & Linux, but only with Firefox.
+_New:_ Windows support.
+Fixes a crash-recovery failure, and a TMTP handling error.

 _13 May 2019_ -
 v0.3 is released.
 It has only been tested on Linux & MacOS, with Firefox.
 _New:_ tooltips on menu icons.
 Fixes a crash, and a handful of UI flaws.